aki-seven/Hash3r/README.md

-The project was created to learn about the cryptographic algorithms used in cybersecurity and their relavence to each other in terms of speed and strength.
+The project was created to learn about the cryptographic algorithms used in cybersecurity and their relevance to each other in terms of speed and strength.

 Usage: